Ch0live/Ch0live.github.io/blog-posts/travel/kicking-this-all-off.md

 Hello!
-With only a little over a month until I go travelling I wanted to get ahead and create this space within my blog site for exclusively travel related posts.
+With only a little over a month until I go traveling I wanted to get ahead and create this space within my blog site for exclusively travel related posts.
 If all goes to plan (I'm not too tired, everything gets stolen, etc.) I hope to post about what I'm up to while away.

 I will be visiting the USA, Japan, Australia and New Zealand while I'm away.